 NOTE: Square feet is “floor space”, not volume.
 To calculate, multiple length x width in feet, i.e. (1.5 ft. x 2.5 ft.) = 3.75 sq.ft., or length x width in inches, then divide by 144 (1 sq.ft), i.e. (18 in. x 30 in.)/144 = 3.75 sq.ft.

-Dermestid beetles can fly at temperatures above roughly 95°F. This means that you may need a lid or screen for your Dubia colony if you don’t want the beetles to fly away.
-However, you don’t have to worry if your Dubia are feeders and/or you keep them below their fly-away temperature.
+Dermestid beetles can fly when the temperature reaches about 95°F. If your Dubia roach colony gets this hot, you may need a lid if you don’t want the beetles to fly away.
+However, you don’t have to worry if your Dubia roaches are feeders or if you keep them below the Dermestid beetle fly-away temperature.

-Dermestid beetles and larvae can be shipped safely in lower temperatures.
+Regarding shipping, Dermestid beetles and larvae are a little less fragile than Dubia roaches.
 Please see our heat & cold pack page for more information as well as suggestions on when to use a heat or cold pack.

 Dermestid beetles are efficient cleaner crews in Dubia roach colonies, but they could be considered pests in certain situations.
-Please be sure you understand the risks before buying these or other insects.
+Please be sure you understand the risks before buying these and other insects.

 These beetles are Dermestes maculatus, which are the same ones taxidermists, museums, and forensic investigators use to remove flesh from bone.
 The adult form of this insect is a small, black, carnivorous, flesh-scavenging beetle.
 Immature larvae have small, hair-like projections along the length of their body and range from microscopic in size to about a quarter inch.
-They also eat dead flesh.
+Both the beetles and the larvae eat dead roaches.

 Importantly, Dubia roaches don’t seem to mind sharing space with Dermestid beetles.
 We’ve seen no evidence of colony stress from the relationship.
 In fact, the relationship is so symbiotic that we often see Dubia and Dermestes quietly huddled together in small groups, and the beetles use the roaches for cover when we disturb the colony.

-Dermestes maculatus is indigenous to North America.
-They are common in the wild, and beetles and larvae can often be collected from dead animal carcasses.
+Dermestid beetles are indigenous to North America.
+They are common in the wild, with beetles and larvae found in or near animal carcasses.
 However, wild-caught insects often harbor mites.
-For this reason we strongly recommend buying cultivated Dermestid beetles from a healthy, captive colony rather than collecting them from roadkill or other dead animals in the wild.
-Our Dermestid beetles are of course mite-free.
+We recommend buying cultivated Dermestid beetles from a healthy, captive colony rather than collecting them from roadkill or other dead animals you find in the wild.
+We guarantee that our Dermestid beetles are free of mites and other pests.